KezzaMcFezza/DefconExpanded/docs/audio_preferences.md

 - The limiter acts only when a block’s peak exceeds SoundLimiterThreshold.
 Under normal play it remains transparent.
 - If you prefer fewer gain changes during extreme stacks, raise the threshold slightly or increase release.

-## SDL Crowd Attenuation (Dynamic Pre-Duck)

-Disabled by default.
-Enable by setting `SoundSDLDynEnabled = 1`.

-Mirrors the DirectSound anti-clip heuristic, but runs entirely within the SDL software mixer.
-When many non-music channels sit at high volume simultaneously, the system gently lowers the bus before the limiter needs to engage, then releases once things calm down.

-- SoundSDLDynLoudVolume (float, 0..10; default 7.0)

-  - Per-channel volume considered “loud.”
-Channels at or above this level contribute to the loud-channel count.

-- SoundSDLDynStartCount (int; default 2)

-  - Loud channels allowed before attenuation begins.
-Choose a value based on how dense you expect gameplay stacks to get.

-- SoundSDLDynDbPerExtra (float, dB; default 2.0)

-  - Attenuation amount added for each loud channel beyond SoundSDLDynStartCount.

-- SoundSDLDynMaxDb (float, dB; default 12.0)

-  - Hard cap on the attenuation amount.
-Prevents the mix from getting too quiet even if the loud-channel count spikes.

-- SoundSDLDynAttack (float, 0..1; default 0.5)

-  - Smoothing factor when attenuation increases.
-Higher = reacts faster to sudden dense stacks.

-- SoundSDLDynRelease (float, 0..1; default 0.1)

-  - Smoothing when attenuation relaxes.
-Lower = quicker bounce-back; higher = smoother decay.

-Notes:

-- Only non-music channels are counted; music stays steady so score cues do not pump.
-- Works in tandem with the limiter: the dynamic ducking handles sustained density, while the limiter protects single rogue peaks.

 ## Per‑Voice Minimum Fade‑In (SDL Software Mixer)

 Applies a very short fade‑in to newly started non‑music voices to reduce correlated start transients when many sounds begin in the same frame (e.g., zooming into multiple nukes).
 Disabled by default.